‘Robocalls are a scourge.’ Phone companies pledge to combat them in deal with states

 To help with enforcement, the companies agreed to investigate and take action against suspicious callers and trace the origins of illegal robocalls.

-“The principles offer a comprehensive set of best practices that recognizes that no single action or technology is sufficient to curb the scourge of illegal and unwanted robocalls,” said Henning Schulzrinne, a professor of computer science and electrical engineering at Columbia University.
+“The principles offer a comprehensive set of best practices that recognizes that no single action or technology is sufficient to curb the scourge of illegal and unwanted robocalls,” said Henning Schulzrinne, a professor of computer science and electrical engineering at Columbia University, said in a statement.

+Patrick Halley, who works for USTelecom which represents telecommunications companies, said the providers see a benefit in working with the government to weed about these calls, saying provider networks are being abused and customers are not picking up legitimate calls.

+“We do this because our customers demand it,” Halley said at the event in D.C.
+“If we reduce the ability of criminals, it increases the confidence of consumers.
+People aren’t answering calls anymore.
+That’s not good for us, that’s not good for consumers.”

 It’s not just state attorneys generals that are hearing about robocalls.
 Both chambers of Congress passed legislation to deal with the issue in near unanimous votes earlier this summer.